 Discover the artist in you through professional practice, experimenting with different media and taking part in exhibitions.
 At Reading you will benefit from a combination of art practice, contemporary theory and history.

-Explore painting, sculpture (such as welding and casting) and printmaking, examine the exciting potential of new technologies and produce some new and emerging art forms at one of the top 10 art schools in the UK (Complete University Guide, 2018).
+Explore painting, sculpture (such as welding and casting) and printmaking, examine the exciting potential of new technologies and produce some new and emerging art forms at Reading School of Art.

 You will receive your own dedicated studio space, accessible 24 hours a day and seven days a week.
 These spaces are a creative, lively and stimulating environment in which to practise, with all years sharing the same area.
 There is a high level of activity in the studios, with regular events, screenings, performances and exhibitions.
 A student-run gallery and experimental project spaces are also available.